 }

-In Java, method overloading is implemented by the compiler.
-When a method is called, the compiler checks the name and argument list (signature) of the method to determine which version of the method to call.
+When a method is called, the compiler checks the name and argument list of the method to determine which version of the method to call.
 If there are multiple methods with the same name but different argument lists, the compiler will choose the correct version of the method based on the arguments passed to it.

 Calculator calc = new Calculator();

-int sum1 = calc.addition(1, 2); // calls the first version of the method
+// calls the first version of the method

-int sum2 = calc.addition(1, 2, 3); // calls the second version of the method
+// calls the second version of the method

-In the previous example, if we call calc.addition(1, 2), the compiler will look for a method with the name "addition" that takes two integers as arguments and returns an integer.
+In the above example, if we call calc.addition(1, 2), the compiler will look for a method with the name "addition" that takes two integers as arguments.
 It will find the first version of the "addition" method and call it with the given arguments.
+Similarly, if we call calc.addition(1, 2, 3), the compiler will find the second version of the "addition" method and call it with the given arguments.

 Each overloaded method must have a different argument list.
 This means that the number and/or types of arguments must be different between the overloaded methods.
-So there are three basic ways to create different argument lists:
+So there are three basic ways to create different argument lists.

 public class Calculator {